ML-Course-2025/session3/material/activity1.md

 **Let's revisit the Auto MPG dataset, but load the *raw* version this time.**

-**Step 5.1: Load RAW Data and Initial Inspection** Notice the `na_values='?'` - this tells pandas to treat '?' as missing.
+**Step 5.1: Load RAW Data and Initial Inspection** Notice the `na_values='?'`: this tells pandas to treat '?' as missing.

 ```python
 import pandas as pd